 And, since this is a travel credit card, you’ll dodge foreign transaction fees on purchases made outside the U.S.

-Like the PNC Travel Rewards business credit card, Capital One Spark Miles for Business offers cardholders an easily navigable, flat-rate rewards structure—but Capital One offers Spark Miles cardholders double the amount of miles that PNC does on qualifying purchases.
+Like the PNC Travel Rewards business credit card, Capital One Spark Miles for Business offers cardholders an easily navigable, flat-rate rewards structure—but Capital One offers Spark Miles cardholders double the number of miles that PNC does on qualifying purchases.
 You’ll get an unlimited 2x points per dollar spent on this card, to be exact.

 Do keep in mind that you’ll need to pay $95 per year for the Capital One Spark Miles card, though that fee is waived the first year—but reaching the $500 signup bonus essentially covers that annual fee for the first six years of card ownership.

 The PNC Visa Business Credit Card is the bank’s most bare-bones business credit card offering—but if you’re looking for a card with a forgiving balance transfer policy, this might be exactly right for you.
 If you transfer your balances from other cards onto the PNC Visa Business Credit Card within 90 days after opening your account, you’ll benefit from a 13-month 0% APR period.
 That’s a year-plus to pay down your consolidated balance, without worrying about getting hit with exorbitant interest rates.